 Bob Clarke, Founder and CEO

-Bob has been a professional editor for over twenty years, and personally funded the first two years of MAMA Youth Project’s operation.
 Bob started his television career in 1982 as a Video Tape Operator for Humphries Video Services.
 He went on to join The Services Sound & Vision Corporation in 1987 where he cut his teeth as an editor on different types of programming including light entertainment, news and documentaries.
 Following BBC training, Bob became a freelance editor and worked at various facilities in Soho, before setting up his own- bcPost.

 On a personal level, Bobs great strengths are his creativity, adaptability and ability to understand what a client wants.
 He is also quick to recognise new talent and give them the opportunities they need.

-Since Cristina first started with MAMA Youth Project in April 2013 she took part in the recruitment process as well as in the training itself.
-Cristina studied for her Journalism and Social Communication BA in Romania and Norway and worked as a news reporter time when she developed her passion for video production.
-Cristina completed her MA in Film and Video Production at West London University.
-She speaks 3 languages and lived and travelled to 5 countries across 2 continents.
+Since she joined MAMA Youth in 2013, Cristina worked her way up from being an Assitant Producer and then a Producer for Seasons 8 and 9 of What’s Up TV for Sky 1.
+Cristina studied for her Journalism and Social Communication BA in Romania and Norway and worked as a news reporter, a time when she developed her passion for video production that leads her to complete an MA in Film and Video Production at West London University in 2011.

 Caroline worked in the broadcast industry as a Librarian initially with Humphries Video Services back in the eighties.
 After being there for 5 years she decided to up root and go and work for the Australian Broadcasting Corporation in Sydney, as a Librarian Researcher.
 On returning back to the UK, Caroline quickly found a permanent position at Visnews as a Librarian and Archive Researcher, and then from there went to Post Production at BBC Television Centre.